insta-advance/insta-intruders-knowledgebase/src/topics/physical-access-control/Physical access control.md

 ## Cards

-Some RFID cards have vulnerabilities, allowing them to be cloned or manipulated.
-Notably Mifare Classic has been cracked, allowing Mifare Classic cards to be cloned using a specific tool, such as a Flipper Zero or a Proxmark 3.
+Many NFC cards have vulnerabilities, allowing them to be cloned or manipulated.
+Notably the algorithm used in Mifare Classic has been cracked, allowing Mifare Classic cards to be cloned using a specific tool, such as a Flipper Zero or a Proxmark 3.

 [More information about RFID hacking](https://book.hacktricks.xyz/todo/radio-hacking/pentesting-rfid)

+### NFC

+#### Mifare Classic

+Many Mifare Classic cards use default keys to protect their sectors, which are included in the Flipper Zero's dictionary for example.
+If using the Flipper Zero, reading a card will automatically try these keys against the card.

+If the key used by a sector on the card is not in the dictionary, the Flipper will not be able to read it just by reading the card.
+Then the "Detect Reader" mode in the Flipper can be used to collect keys from a Mifare Classic reader by emulating the card using the Mfkey32 attack.
+After the keys are collected into the dictionary, the card can be cracked.

+### RFID

+Low-frequency RFID tags are generally quite insecure.
+They do not have any cryptography in them, and just broadcast their ID, which can unlock the door.
+These can be cloned with the Flipper Zero for example.

 ## Readers